rdkcentral/python_raft/docs/Getting_started.md

 In the global section we will define the included config, using the includes field.
 For the purpose of this guide we need to add the `deviceConfig` key to this, with it's value set to the path of the device config file.

-We also need to defile the local field, with the log key.
+We also need to define the local field, with the log key.
 This will tell the test where to put the logs from the tests.

 #### Example of the global section
 ```yaml